 I wrote an extensive feature article about ebooks and the publishing industry for issue #64 of GEARE magazine which is available at Australian newsagents right now.

-I tested different power meters and how you can address rising electricity prices in issue #63 of GEARE magazine.
+I tested different power meters and how you can address rising electricity prices in.

 A power meter plugs into your power socket.
 You plug your electronic gadgets and whitegoods into it and it displays how much electricity they consume so you can figure out which power hungry appliances to replace or use less so you can reduce your electricity bill.